Children's Hospital expansion coming Fall 2020

 The new Penn State Health Women and Babies Center will provide exceptional care no matter where you are in your journey to motherhood.
 Our team of community medicine providers, midwives, obstetrics specialists and high-risk maternal-fetal medicine subspecialists offer every level of obstetric care.
 The center also will feature everything new moms and babies need to thrive together: private labor and delivery, cesarean section operating rooms, pre- and post-delivery rooms and a well-baby nursery.

-The hospital’s expanded Level IV NICU, the highest level of critical care for newborns, will be the most advanced on the East Coast when the expansion is complete.
-Located on the eighth floor, it features a hybrid-room model with a mix of private rooms and six-bedded rooms, shown to improve babies’ brain development.
+The hospital’s expanded Level IV NICU, the highest level of critical care for newborns will be located on the eighth floor.
+It features a hybrid-room model with a mix of private rooms and six-bedded rooms.
 Board-certified and board-eligible neonatologists will provide expert care 24/7.

 Three new floors built atop the current Children’s Hospital will provide more space to help more young patients heal, so the children of our community don’t have to travel across the state for specialized medical care.
 The new Children’s Hospital will feature: